Alan-Miller/voze/README.md

 I assumed the text file to check would include natural (but sometimes misspelled) language about a variety of things and with just about any type of proper noun.
 Without advanced tools for identifying proper nouns, I was left with these observations:

-- Capitalized words are often proper nouns, but they could just be the first word of a sentence.
+- Capitalized words are often proper nouns, but they could also just be the first word of a sentence.
-- The first word of a sentence could be a proper noun or capitalized improper noun (or other).
-- A proper noun—or the first word in a sentence—might have been capitalized properly.
+- A proper noun—_or the first word in a sentence_—might not have been capitalized properly.
 - Proper nouns sometimes have corresponding lowercase spellings ("Chase" and "chase").

 #### _Addressing edge cases_

-The "Misspellings" section of the output outputs any lowercase word with no exact dictionary match, assuming it must be misspelled.
+The "Misspellings" section of the output outputs any lowercase word with no exact dictionary match, assuming it must be misspelled (which is probably fair, since forgetting to capitalize a proper noun could be considered a spelling mistake).
 The "Possible Misspellings" section displays words that are capitalized at the start of sentences and do not have an exact dictionary match.
-It ignores capitalized words mid-sentence, assuming they are correctly capitalized proper nouns (which we probably cannot verify with our given tool set), and it ignores sentence-starting words that _do_ have dictionary matches, assuming they are either non-proper nouns or at least correctly spelled proper nouns.
-But without an exhaustive lookup file of proper nouns, the choice seems to be between:
+It ignores capitalized words mid-sentence, assuming they are correctly capitalized proper nouns (which we probably cannot verify without a lookup or LLM), and it ignores sentence-starting words that _do_ have dictionary matches, assuming they are either non-proper nouns or at least correctly spelled proper nouns.
+With the current tools, there is still a choice between:

 - _Ignoring_ mid-sentence capitalized words not in the dictionary, assuming they are properly spelled proper nouns,
 - _Flagging_ mid-sentence capitalized words not in the dictionary, assuming they are misspelled

-I decided to err on the side of not overwhelming the user with a ton of false positives (proper nouns that are in fact correctly spelled).
-With an imperfect system for identifying proper nouns in edge cases, I went with a solution that identifies words that are almost certainly misspelled while also allowing the user to double-check some edge cases where the program cannot reasonably know.
+I decided to err on the side of not overwhelming the user with a ton of false positives (proper nouns that fact correctly spelled but don't look like it based on our dictionary).
+With an imperfect system for identifying proper nouns in edge cases, I went with a solution that identifies words that are almost certainly misspelled while also allowing the user to double-check some edge cases where the program cannot reasonably know if it's a proper noun.

 - Mid-sentence capitalized words are assumed to be _correctly_ spelled proper nouns regardless of whether they have an exact dictionary match
-- Sentence-starting words are assumed to be _incorrectly_ spelled
+- Sentence-starting words without an exact dictionary match are suggested as possibly _incorrect_ spellings

 ## Final Notes

-- This README has been spell-checked with the Voze Spell Checker
+- This README has been spell-checked with the Voze Spell Checker  :)
-- Thank you for considering me  :)
+- Finally, thank you for considering me!